 In this guide

-The National Geospatial-Intelligence Agency (NGA) NextView license was developed to accommodate the desire to share commercial satellite imagery across U.S. Government agencies, contractors, and other entities supporting U.S. Government interests.
+The National Reconnaissance Office (NRO) Electro-Optical Commercial Layer (EOCL) license was developed to accommodate the desire to share commercial satellite imagery across U.S. Government agencies, contractors, and other entities supporting U.S. Government interests.

-Read more about the mission of NGA at www.nga.mil
+Read more about the mission of NRO at www.nro.gov/

-The NextView License applies to all data, imagery, imagery services, and imagery derived products.
-The license rights for use by the U.S. Government (USG) are established under the EnhancedView Contract and apply in perpetuity.
-Any derived product may be generated.
+The EOCL License applies to all data, imagery, imagery services, and imagery and elevation derived products.
+The license rights for use by the U.S. Government (USG) are established under the contract and apply in perpetuity.
+Derived DEMs under the EOCL License are no longer publicly releasable without prior NGA approval.

-Members of the United States Federal Government including all branches, departments, agencies, and offices are licensed to use the imagery under the terms of the NextView License.
+Members of the United States Federal Government including all branches, departments, agencies, and offices are licensed to use the imagery under the terms of the EOCL License.

 The U.S. Government (USG) may share the imagery with the following organizations, as temporary licensed users: